 ModeShape and EAP

-This release works on top of EAP 6.1.0.GA or the more recently released 6.1.1.GA.
-See our quickstarts that show how easy it is to use ModeShape when deployed this way (you can also download them from our downloads page).
+As with 3.3.0.Final and 3.4.0.Final, this release works atop EAP 6.1.0.GA.
+And we have quickstarts that show how easy it is to use ModeShape when deployed this way (you can also download them from our downloads page).
 See this discussion post for background on what deploying on top of EAP means for community users.

 Should you upgrade?